Plainview, Nebraska: Points of interest

 Plainview promotes itself as the "Klown Kapital" of the world, boasting a Klown Festival every June and a Klown Doll Museum with more than 4,500 pieces on display.

 Plainview has three structures on the National Register of Historic Places: the Foy George Memorial Band Shell; the Fremont, Elkhorn and Missouri Valley Railroad depot, now serving as the Plainview Historical Museum; and the Carnegie library, still in use as such.
 The site of Plainview's first sod house is on city land; the city also has two Sears Catalog homes.

 The Plainview News is the city's only newspaper.

 Plainview is served by an independent telephone company, and has state-of-the-art fiber optics throughout the city.
-Plainview holds the distinction of being the first city in Nebraska with fiber-optic lines to every resident and business.
+Plainview holds the distinction of being the first city in Nebraska with fiber-optic lines for every resident and business.

 The city council is a four-person council with a mayor position.
 Council members serve four-year terms, with a rotating schedule of term limits.
 The mayor also recently appointed a city administrator.

 Plainview was used as the fictional "Hawthorne" where much of the 2013 film Nebraska takes place.

 A volunteer fire department and EMS serves Plainview.